 Add-ons to Flower Tattoos

-The great thing about flower tattoos is that there are so many designs that can be added to make the tattoo even more special and give it more personality.
+The great thing about flower tattoos is that so many designs can be added to make the tattoo even more special and give it more personality.
 Here are some of the most popular flower tattoo add on’s:

 - Tribal designs